6 Endometriosis Symptoms that You Need to Know

 In addition to that, your future health could be compromised if you don’t listen to what your body is trying to tell you.
 Don’t settle for just treating the initial pain and discomfort.

-It’s best to attack the real problem from the start to prevent it from worsening.
+It’s best to attack the real problem from the start and prevent it from worsening.